elunna/nerfhack-changelog/README.md

 * Show available skill slots in #enhance menu (from DynaHack)
 * Add inventory weight/carrycap and n/52 items display
 * /> or < can be used to autotravel to stairs (autostairtravel option)
-* New config option to show damage and flanking bonuses (showdmg option)
+* New config option to show damage and flanking bonuses (showdamage option)
 * Show weights of objects in inventory (invweight option)
 * Display AC values for armor in the inventory (Splice)
 * Pets' items can be managed with #loot